juxor/afaq/markdown/secE3.md

 these hustlers cash in their chips, there won't be any place left to retire to."_ [David Watson, **Op.
 Cit.**, p.
 57]

-[‹ E.2 What do eco-anarchists propose instead of capitalism?](/afaq/secE2.html
-"Go to previous page" ) [up](/afaq/secEcon.html "Go to parent page" ) [E.4 Can
+[‹ E.2 What do eco-anarchists propose instead of capitalism?](secE2.md "Go to previous page" ) [up](secEcon.md "Go to parent page" ) [E.4 Can laissez-
-laissez-faire capitalism protect the environment? ›](/afaq/secE4.html "Go to next page" )
+faire capitalism protect the environment? ›](secE4.md "Go to next page" )